 The Apple-branded accessories that come in the box with your iPod, including the power adapter, are covered by our warranty and consumer law.
 They’re also covered by AppleCare+ or AppleCare Protection Plan.
 For service details, contact Apple or an Apple Authorized Service Provider.

 - Back up your iPod touch with your computer or use iCloud.
 You’ll need the backup to restore your content if we have to reset or replace your iPod touch.

 - Make sure you know your Apple ID and password.

 - Keep your cables and other accessories when you get service.

-We guarantee our service, including replacement parts, for 90 days or the remaining term of your Apple warranty or AppleCare product coverage, whichever is longer.
+We guarantee our service, including replacement parts, for 90 days or the remaining term of your Apple warranty or AppleCare plan coverage, whichever is longer.
 We offer this whenever you get service from us or from an Apple Authorized Service Provider.
-This does not affect your consumer law rights.
+This is in addition to rights provided by consumer law.